SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Forming-and-Joining/Zigbee-Hands-on-Forming-Joining.md

 Configure the Zigbee Light as a coordinator:
 - In the Project Configurator click on “Software Components”.
 This will show the components that can be installed/uninstalled in the project.
 - Go to Zigbee > Utility > Zigbee Device Config and click Configure.
-- Change the Primary Network Device Type to Coordinator.
+- Change the Primary Network Device Type to Coordinator or Router.
+- Install the Network Creator
+- Install the Network Creator Security Component.
+- Install the Security Link Keys Component

 The components mentioned below must be installed or removed to get a device that can operate as a Coordinator.
 See Figure 2-6 on how to install components in Project Configurator.
 Please note that the components mentioned below are the minimal requirements to finish the Forming and Joining hands-on, however, it’s not enough for making the “Coordinator/Router” and “Router” device to pass the Z3 certification.
 For Z3 certification, please refer to the Z3LightSoc and Z3SwitchSoc examples for the necessary Components.

 <div align="center">